quangthangisme/tp/docs/DeveloperGuide.md

     * 1f1.
 TC displays an error message.

       Use case resumes at step 1.
+* 1g.
+The given tags are invalid.
+    * 1g1.
+TC displays an error message.

+      Use case resumes from step 1.

 **Use case 2: List full information of a contact**